Medically reviewed by Drugs.com. Last updated on Mar 11, 2020.

 - Radiation therapy for cancer if the heart was within the field of radiation

-- Chemotherapy treatment for cancer, such as doxorubicin (Doxil) and cyclophosphamide
+- Chemotherapy treatments for cancer, including doxorubicin (Doxil) and cyclophosphamide

 - Waste products in the blood due to kidney failure (uremia)